zulip/zulip-mobile/docs/howto/dev-server.md

 `localhost` of your computer.
 (See [upstream docs][android-emulator-net].)
 So you can just use `10.0.2.2` below.

+There is one drawback: when using this address (in particular when using it in Step 4 below), you won't be able to load the dev server in a browser on your computer.
+If that makes your testing inconvenient, then move on to the alternative approach below, which additionally works on all platforms.

 [android-emulator-net]: https://developer.android.com/studio/run/emulator-networking

 ### Any (?) physical or emulated device